larusba/vector-lib-benchmark-test/README.md

 - **High `numCandidates`**: Increases the likelihood of retrieving the closest matches but may slow down the query.
 - **Low `numCandidates`**: Improves query speed and reduces memory usage, though potentially at the cost of accuracy.

-#### `pqFactor`
-Determines the level of compression in vector representation, impacting both search speed and accuracy.

-- **High `pqFactor`**: Increases compression, leading to faster but potentially less precise results.
-- **Low `pqFactor`**: Retains more detail in the vectors, enhancing accuracy but at the cost of additional memory and processing.

 For example, using the `glove-100-angular.hdf5` dataset: